 Our Forest Technology curriculum is accredited by the Society of American Foresters (SAF) and is one of only 24 accredited programs in North America.

 Forest technology students are involved with the Woodsmen Team, a coed University club sport, and the Forestry Club, a student chapter of the Society of American Foresters.
+Want to see what's going on in Forest Technology at Penn State Mont Alto?

 Many of our graduates continue their education toward a baccalaureate degree.
 Forest Technology students can transition to bachelor of science programs at the Penn State Department of Ecosystem Science and Management.